The design of the wheel part and the steering knuckle assembly of the front drive axle is shown in Fig. 1.

 Disassemble the steering knuckle assembly only when replacing the lubricant in the steering knuckle housing, when adjusting the kingpin bearings, and in the event of a malfunction (breakage of constant velocity joint parts, destruction of the kingpin bearing).

-When disassembling the unit, you cannot remove the worn-in parts of the hinge.
-In addition, it is important to maintain the relative position of the hinge parts.
+When disassembling the assembly, the worn-in parts of the joint must not be mismatched.
+In addition, it is important to maintain the relative position of the joint parts.

 Disassembling the steering knuckle assembly

-Close the wheel valves, remove the protective cover and disconnect the air supply hose 2 from the wheel valve, the wheel being removed.
+Close the wheel valves, remove the protective cover and disconnect the air supply hose 2 from the wheel valve of the wheel being removed.

 Loosen the wheel nuts.

-Raise the front of the car and install a stand under the front end of the frame.
+Raise the front of the vehicle and place a stand under the front end of the frame.

 Unscrew the wheel nuts and remove the wheel.